-But this tragic history is told differently depending on who is telling it.
+But this tragic history is told differently depending on who is doing the telling.
 One may even get the impression that the history in these lands ran along parallel tracks...

-In Polish towns, WWII erupted in 1939; in the areas populated by Belarusians this same period, full of dramatic tensions in the mutual relations, is referred to as “the first Soviets”, and the War (the Velíkaya Otéchestvennaya voyná) started only in 1941.
-One of the most traumatic experiences for the Orthodox population (especially from around Kleshchele and Kamieniets) was bezhenstvo (Беженство) during WW1 when many families fled their homes.
-For Catholics the darkest era started with the Soviet transports to Siberia.
+In Polish towns, WWII erupted in 1939; in the areas populated by Belarusians, this same period, full of dramatic tensions in their shared relationships, is referred to as ‘the first Soviets’, and the ‘great patriotic war’ [Velíkaya Otéchestvennaya voyná] only started in 1941.
+One of the most traumatic experiences for the Orthodox population (especially from around Kleshchele and Kamieniets) was bezhenstvo (Беженство) during WWI when many families fled their homes.
+For Catholics, the darkest era started with the Soviet transports to Siberia.
 For Belarusians, who are traditionally very attached to their farmlands, the biggest tragedy turned out to be the Soviet system of collective farming (kolkhoz).
 This tragedy continues even today.

-Some of this turbulent 20th century history is documented in pictures found by the ethnographers, and even the roots of those tragic events can be outlined in preceding centuries, since the earliest photographs date back to the 1880s.
+Some of this turbulent 20th-century history is documented in pictures found by the ethnographers, and even the roots of those tragic events can be outlined in the preceding century, since the earliest photographs date back to the 1880s.

 The very last moment

-We often felt like we were coming at the very last moment, or already too late.
-The last witnesses of wars are dying, and it’s getting really difficult to obtain any commentary to those pictures, says one of the participants.
+We often felt like we were coming at the very last moment, or were already too late.
+The last witnesses of the wars are dying, and it’s getting really difficult to obtain any commentary to these pictures.

-While many photographs were found and digitized, some will never be found.
-As we can read on the website of the project, they were destroyed long ago, back in the day when they were they testified to uncomfortable truths (a waste paper from Jewish houses was burned in the furnaces) or dangerous proofs (a photo showing someone in a Polish army uniform could earn a one-way trip to Siberia).
+While many photographs were found and digitised, some will never be found.
+As we can read on the website of the project, they were destroyed long ago, back in the day when they testified to uncomfortable truths (a waste paper from Jewish houses was burned in the furnaces) or were dangerous evidence (a photo showing someone in a Polish army uniform could earn a one-way trip to Siberia).

-Going on this journey was at times like regressing into the civilization’s past.
-Grzegorz Dąbrowski from the Albom project declares:
+Going on this journey was at times like regressing to the civilisation of the past.
+As Grzegorz Dąbrowski from the Albom project reveals:

-During our trip we have heard from older people that their grandmothers and great-grandmothers approached photography with mistrust, just like the Africans who thought that photographing steals the soul.
-They warned against taking photos of newly born babies (it was admissible in the case of older children, at the age of one or so).
+During our trip, we heard from older people that their grandmothers and great-grandmothers approached photography with mistrust, just like the Africans who thought that photographing them would steal their soul.
+They warned against taking photos of newly-born babies (it was allowed with older children, from the age of one or so).

-And in fact, all of the babies we see on those pictures were photographed after their death.
-But there are other things and people missing from those picture as well.
+In fact, all the babies we see in these pictures were photographed after their death.
+But there are other things and people missing from these pictures as well.

 This pertains especially to representations of Jewish life in these archives – they are practically absent.
-This is especially striking considering that many of these towns before the war were typical shtetls, with most photographers being Jewish.
-But although Jewish life hardly surfaces on the photographs, they are present in the memories of their old neighbors, as was made evident by the several interviews held by the Albom team.
+This is especially striking considering that many of these towns before the war were typical shtetls, with most of the photographers being Jewish.
+But although Jewish life hardly surfaces on the photographs, they are present in the memories of their old neighbours, as was made evident by several of the interviews held by the Albom team.

 This ethnographic field trip was at times more of an archaeological mission.
 One had to dig deep to find the answers.
 Here is what they found.

-In almost every town which was part of the project, there had been in the interwar period a photo studio, most often owned by a Jew.
+In almost every town that took part in the project, in the interwar period there had been a photo studio, most often owned by somebody Jewish.

-In Gródek, the most popular and almost certainly the sole photographer was Josef Abramicki, who happened to also be the town barber.
-Abramicki was taken to Auschwitz but managed to survive and return to Gródek.
+For example, in Gródek, the most popular and almost certainly the sole photographer was Josef Abramicki, who happened to also be the town barber.
+Abramicki was taken to Auschwitz but managed to survive before returning to Gródek.
 Soon after, he sold his house and moved to Canada.

-In Sopotskin, the ethographers found many photographs signed ‘Berkowski Studio.’
-They represent scenes captured at various ceremonies - Catholic and Orthodox...
+Meanwhile in Sopotskin, the ethnographers found many photographs signed ‘Berkowski Studio.’
+They depict scenes captured at various Catholic and Orthodox ceremonies.
 The only ones missing are Jewish scenes.